So, you’re thinking of becoming a flight attendant?

 Many flight attendants use this free time to work a second job and boost their income.
 Some of my coworkers teach English online or like me, have built their own online brand via a website or social media. but the second possibility is trying to cram all your working hours together so you can take extra trips on your days off.
 If you’re able to put most of your days off in a row, you can take a mini trip for about 4-6 days any month without affecting your vacation days.
 With some airlines, you can even take advantage of flying for free or for a super reduced price (only the taxes).

 5. Travel Benefits!

-This is strictly a pro, because if you don’t like or want to travel, maybe this job isn’t for you.
+This is strictly a pro, because if you don’t like or want to travel, this job probably isn’t for you.
 This job is amazing for people who love to travel but can’t quite master balancing home responsibilities with taking off for long periods of time.
 That was me.
 I had a strong desire to travel, but responsibilities at home that meant I couldn’t quite take off whenever I wanted and disappear for any length of time I wanted.

 So, I became a flight attendant.